-5 Reasons You Should Be Eating a Plant-Based Diet
+5 Reasons to Eat a Sakara Plant-Based Diet

-While we’re not big on diets in the traditional sense, we do talk about one type of diet quite a bit: the plant-based diet, arguably the best diet of all.
-And while obsessing over food certainly isn’t our style, we do adhere to the belief that food is important—really important.
+Obsessing over food certainly isn’t our style, we do adhere to the belief that food is important—really important.
 After all, we are woven by the foods we eat.
 It builds our bodies from the inside out, powers our each and every move and inspires us to turn our thoughts into things.
 Food also has the power to be our biggest ally in the fight against illness…or our greatest enemy.
-Because of all that, food is the smartest, easiest, most effective way of bringing about real, visible, total-life change.
-And based on years of research and experimentation, we believe a plant-based diet is the best strategy for optimal wellness.
+That’s why food is the smartest, easiest, most effective way of bringing about real, visible, life change.
+And based on years of research and experimentation, we believe our plant-based program is the best strategy for optimal wellness.

-Your life is abundant, right?
+Your life is abundant.
 And while you wouldn’t have it any other way, free time isn’t exactly something you have in excess.
 So one reason we love plant-based foods is that they’re nutrient dense and therefore incredibly efficient.
 Think about it: milk for calcium, meat for protein…many animal-based foods center on a single nutrient.
 But a plant-based diet relies on foods that are the total package.
-For instance, take kale, one of our favorite leafy greens.
-It provides protein (3g per cup!), Vitamin A, Vitamin C, sulfur, calcium and ALA, an omega-3 fatty acid that’s important for brain health.
+Take kale, one of our favorite leafy greens.
+It provides protein (3g per cup), Vitamin A, Vitamin C, sulfur, calcium and ALA—an omega-3 fatty acid that’s key for brain health.
 This is what optimizing mealtime is all about.
 Eating nutrient-dense plant-based foods is simply the most efficient, nutritious way to eat.

-In addition to providing you with a plethora of must-have nutrients, plants afford you the opportunity to do one of our favorite things: Eat the rainbow.
-Brightly-colored fruits and vegetables get their vibrant hues from the powerful antioxidants and phytochemicals they contain —plant-based compounds that neutralize free radicals to fend off disease, give you a bright, youthful complexion and more.
+In addition to providing you with an excess of must-have nutrients, plants afford you the opportunity to do one of our favorite things: Eat the rainbow.
+Brightly-colored fruits and vegetables get their vibrant hues from the powerful antioxidants and phytochemicals inside—plant-based compounds that neutralize free radicals to fend off disease, give you a bright, youthful complexion and more.
 By eating plenty of colors, you can be sure you’re getting the wide variety of nutrients you need.

-We can’t talk about eating plant based without talking about greens — when you’re living the Sakara Life, green becomes your favorite color!
+We can’t talk about eating plant-based without talking about greens.
+With Sakara, green is your favorite color.
 Eating four to six cups of leafy greens every day is important for so many reasons.
-Just listen to what Dr. Robynne Chutkan, integrative gastroeterologist and author of The Microbiome Solution, Gutbliss and The Bloat Cure, has to say about eating greens: "If you asked me to recommend the one thing that would have the biggest impact on the health of your gut and skin, it would be to eat as many leafy green vegetables as you can.
+Just listen to what Dr. Robynne Chutkan, integrative gastroenterologist and author of The Microbiome Solution, Gutbliss and The Bloat Cure, has to say about eating greens: "If you asked me to recommend the one thing that would have the biggest impact on the health of your gut and skin, it would be to eat as many leafy green vegetables as you can.
 If you want to encourage the growth of good bacteria, heal inflammation, improve motility, crowd out parasites, eliminate yeast, get rid of belly fat, balance your pH, quiet your irritable bowel syndrome (IBS), cut your risk of colon cancer in half, boost your energy, lose weight, banish your bloat, and really glow from the inside out, then the single most important thing you need to do is eat greens every single day.
 Leafy greens are the embodiment of food as medicine."
-Wow.

 We know from experience that eating plant-based works; we see and feel the radical effects every day in the form of clearer skin, more energy, better moods, improved immunity, optimal digestion and the best bodies of our lives.
 But we’re not alone in this—science backs us up.
 There have been numerous research studies over the years linking plant-based diets to overall wellness, longevity and even the prevention and reversal of disease.
-This is powerful stuff!

-Research shows a plant-based diet has been connected to lower risk of cancer, heart disease and autoimmune disorders like colitis and arthritis, as well as fewer fertility problems.
-In fact, in his groundbreaking research on plant-based eating and heart disease, Dr. Caldwell Esselstyn found that this lifestyle reversed coronary artery disease in the majority of patients studied.
-He goes as far as to call heart disease “a food-borne illness,” and believes it need not exist, if people would only switch to eating plant based (…woah).
+The facts are that a slew of research shows that a plant-based diet has been connected to lower risk of cancer, heart disease and autoimmune disorders like colitis and arthritis, as well as fewer fertility problems.
+In fact, in his groundbreaking research on plant-based eating and heart disease, Dr. Caldwell Esselstyn found that a plant-based lifestyle reversed coronary artery disease in the majority of patients studied.
+He goes as far as to call heart disease “a food-borne illness,” and believes it need not exist, if people would only switch to eating plant based.
 And as a result of the monumental China-Cornell-Oxford Project, which looked at mortality rates due to chronic disease in various parts of China over a 20-year period (and resulted in the seminal book The China Study), Dr. T. Colin Campbell came to the conclusion that people who ate mostly plants were without question the healthiest overall.
-Take it from the experts — plants are the key to a long, healthy, vibrant life.
+The experts have spoken.
+Plants are the key to a long, healthy, vibrant life.

 It’s not only because fresh produce is simply better for you—sugary, refined, processed foods cause dangerous inflammation in the body, and inflammation is the root cause of a whole host of scary diseases.
 Clean, fresh, real food provides you with all the nutrients you need to thrive, without clogging your system with junk.
 Furthermore, a healthy diet will help cleanse your system of the not-so-good stuff by regulating digestion and supporting your liver.
-(What can’t plants do?!)
 Which brings us to another essential point of a plant-based diet: Organic is 100% the way to go.
-Organic produce hasn’t been genetically modified or doused in pesticides, so it won’t pollute your body with chemicals.
+Organic food is food that is grown without the use of synthetic fertilizers, chemical pesticides and insecticides, growth hormones or antibiotics.
+Since it hasn’t been genetically modified or doused in pesticides, it won’t pollute your body with chemicals.
+One example cites a study performed in Washington, featuring children ages 3-11, which demonstrated the level changes of pesticides in their blood-work after mere days of switching from conventional to organic vegetables.
+According to the Environmental Working Group, eating an organic diet can reduce your pesticide level by a staggering 90%.
 And it’s tastier and more nutritious, too.
-Win-win!
+A win-win.

 However, our philosophy leaves just enough wiggle room so that we never feel deprived, restrained or like we’re on some kind of diet diet.
-The occasional cheese plate, burger or ice cream cone won’t hurt you.
+The occasional cheese plate, burger or piece of cake won’t hurt you.
 In fact, if it brings you joy, it’ll do just the opposite.
-And like we said, when you’re pampering your insides with fresh, healing, living food most of the time, you can handle a splurge every now and again.
-That’s the beauty of this meal delivery program, and this way of life.
+And like we said, when you’re pampering your insides with fresh, healing, living food most of the time, you can handle a splurge now and then.
+That’s the beauty of this way of life.